What are the Most Unique Things to Do in Toronto?

 1) Indulge at SOMA Chocolatemaker

+What to do in Toronto for chocolate lovers?
 Visit the local favorite chocolate factory in both the Distillery District and King Street West.
-SOMA Chocolatemaker makes unique delicious gelato, cookies, truffles, bark, hot chocolates, and more, with private tastings available for chocolate lovers.
+SOMA Chocolatemaker makes unique delicious gelato, cookies, truffles, bark, hot chocolates, and more, with private tastings available for all.

 large chocolate covered heart served at SOMA Chocolatemaker in Toronto, Ontario, Canada